vasichkin/openstack-test-suite/README.rst

   cd openstack-test-suite/integration-tests
   bunch ubuntu-essex ./result_dir

-results will be available in "./result_dir" dir
+Results of this run will be available in "./result_dir/ubuntu-essex" dir

 After running tests, in a result dir, you can find:
  - reports for every scenario run